 Let your kids discover nature at the Indoor Children's Garden at Longwood Gardens.
 This beautifully designed space is ideal for families.
 It features the captivating Central Cove, a Rain Pavilion with two water curtains and a Bamboo Maze for children to explore.
 Pick up an age-appropriate scavenger hunt card at the Children's Curiosity Cart in the Bamboo Maze and go exploring.
 There are also plenty of fountains, 17 to be exact, so be prepared for splashing.
 There are exotic plants from around the world, and you can even inspect some cool, insect-catching plants up close, enjoy dancing fountains that shoot water 130 feet in the air, or be wowed by the unsurpassed beauty of the many flowers, plants, vines, trees, shrubs and colorful indoor and outdoor displays every day of the year.

 Offering more than a dozen interactive exhibits, the Franklin Institute Science Museum is a favorite for both the young and young at heart.
 Children especially love walking through the world's largest artificial heart and learning about energy transfer via the Giant Newton's Cradle and Ball Launcher.
-Guests also discover the nation's second-oldest planetarium, Fels Planetarium, and on the top floor, an observatory where they can view the Sun, Moon and Jupiter.
+Guests also discover the nation's second-oldest planetarium, and on the top floor, an observatory where they can view the sun, moon and Jupiter.
 Have fun with electricity, wind, gravity, learn about medicine and health, sports and space.
-It's great for all ages and perfect for morning or afternoon exploration that'll keep kids talking about the place for long after you've headed home.
+It's great for all ages and perfect for morning or afternoon exploration that'll keep kids talking about the place long after you've headed for home.

 Spruce Street Harbor Park is a pop-up park on Penn's Landing in Philadelphia.
 Offering fun amenities such as hammocks, lawn games, chairs by the water, food and drink options, music and good times to locals, visitors, friends, family and even strangers.
 There's so much fun to be had at this venue that all can leave friends when the night is over.
 Spruce Street Harbor Park is free to enter, and features sponsored Happy Hours periodically throughout the summer, along with music and special events for all ages.
 It's a great way to start or finish off a weekend in the city with people you care about or just by yourself.